Muhammad0602/MovieShows/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Webpack <a name="about-project"></a>
+# 📖MovieShows <a name="about-project"></a>

-This is a project about getting the basics of webpack.
-You will be able to load JavaScript, CSS and also images via webpack.
+This website is where you can choose your favorite movies and learn more information about them.
+If you like a movie you can like it and add a comment as well.

 ## 🛠 Built With <a name="built-with"></a>